material-components/material-components-web/README.md

 # Material Components for the web

-Material Components for the web (MDC Web) helps developers execute [Material Design](https://www.material.io).
+Material Components for the web helps developers execute [Material Design](https://www.material.io).
 Developed by a core team of engineers and UX designers at Google, these components enable a reliable development workflow to build beautiful and functional web projects.

-MDC Web strives to seamlessly incorporate into a wider range of usage contexts, from simple static websites to complex, JavaScript-heavy applications to hybrid client/server rendering systems.
+Material Web strives to seamlessly incorporate into a wider range of usage contexts, from simple static websites to complex, JavaScript-heavy applications to hybrid client/server rendering systems.
 In short, whether you're already heavily invested in another framework or not, it should be easy to incorporate Material Components into your site in a lightweight, idiomatic fashion.

 Material Components for the web is the successor to [Material Design Lite](https://getmdl.io/).
 In addition to implementing the [Material Design guidelines](https://material.io/design), it provides more flexible theming customization, not only in terms of color, but also typography, shape, states, and more.
 It is also specifically [architected](docs/code/architecture.md) for adaptability to various [major web frameworks](docs/framework-wrappers.md).